 Keep in mind that for reviews and testimonials you have to use open questions and ask for permission from your survey participants to use their quotes.

-In a competitive marketplace, the primary data that you collect from surveys is a valuable asset that can boost your SEO and content marketing efforts and help you establish a strong brand.
+In a competitive marketplace, the primary data that you collect from surveys is a valuable asset that can boost your on- and off-page SEO and content marketing efforts and help you establish a strong brand.

 When conducting your online survey, be sure to have a statistically significant sample size.
 With the right sample size, you can gain insights into both your customers and overall target market.
 As a traditional market research method, surveys have stood the test of time and remain a relevant tool for truly understanding your audience and optimizing your marketing strategy.